picnichealth/slate/source/resources/encounters/_imaging_study.md

 #### URL Parameters
 Parameter | Data Type | Description
 --------- | --------- | -----------
-effectiveDate | String | The date of the imaging study patient | [Patient](#patients) | The patient for whom the imaging study was made doctorList | Array of Objects | The list of doctors involved medicalFaciltiy | [MedicalFacility](#medical-facilities) | The medical facility where the imaging study was made
+date | String | The date of the imaging study patient | [Patient](#patients) | The patient for whom the imaging study was made doctorList | Array of Objects | The list of doctors involved medicalFaciltiy | [MedicalFacility](#medical-facilities) | The medical facility where the imaging study was made